time-palominodb/PalominoClusterTool/ChefCookbooks/CentOS/cloudera/README.md

 ## Starting the Cluster

+Note that CDH4 documentation (and perhaps others?) indicate you should not run /etc/init.d scripts directly, but instead should use the "service" command.
+Feel free to do whichever leads to more stability and uptime in your cluster.

-Assuming Chef hasn't started all the proper roles (it never seems to succeed for me), you can start them by having ClusterSSH (or equivalent) and run this on all your nodes:
+Assuming Chef starts all the proper roles (it never seems to succeed for me), you can start them by having ClusterSSH (or equivalent) and run this on all your nodes: